For subscribers

 As if the Europeans needed another wake-up call about the contempt in which President Trump holds them, his mocking antipathy at the World Economic Forum in Davos, Switzerland, was a good reminder.

-President Donald Trump addresses the World Economic Forum in Davos, Switzerland, on Jan 21.
+President Donald Trump at the World Economic Forum in Davos, Switzerland, where he said: “The United States is keeping the whole world afloat.”

 PHOTO: DOUG MILLS/NYTIMES